ankithkumar08/120-days-of-python-coding-/README.md

 - **Solution:** Created a program using the calendar module to show a specific month for a given year.
 [Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_17.py)
 - **Learnings:**   Gained experience with modules and user input handling.

+### Day 22:
+- **Question:** Write a Python program to display the month of a given year.
+- **Solution:** Created a program using the calendar module to show a specific month for a given year.
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_17.py)
+- **Learnings:**   Gained experience with modules and user input handling.

 *...
 Continue adding daily questions, solutions, and learnings as you progress ...*